xrpronin17/xrpl-dev-portal/content/concepts/tokens/nft-reserve-requirements.md

 | 200	        | 14 XRP	  | 18 XRP	     | 26 XRP     |
 | 1000	      | 64 XRP	  | 84 XRP	     | 126 XRP    |

-## `NFTokenOffer` Reserve
+## <span class="code-snippet">NFTokenOffer</span> Reserve

-Each `NFTokenOffer` object costs the account placing the offer one incremental reserve.
+Each <span class="code-snippet">NFTokenOffer</span> object costs the account placing the offer one incremental reserve.
 As of this writing, the incremental reserve is 2 XRP.
 The reserve can be recovered by cancelling the offer.
 The reserve is also recovered if the offer is accepted, which removes the offer from the XRP Ledger.

-**Tip** After you sell an NFT, as a courtesy, cancel any stale `NFTokenOffer` objects on behalf of your bidders to give them back their reserve.
+**Tip** After you sell an NFT, as a courtesy, cancel any stale <span class="code-snippet">NFTokenOffer</span> objects on behalf of your bidders to give them back their reserve.
 You can do this with [NFTokenCancelOffer](nftokencanceloffer.html) transactions.

 ## Practical Considerations

 When minting, holding, and offering to buy and sell NFTs, the reserve requirements can add up quickly.
 This can result in your account going below the reserve requirement during a transaction.
 Going below the requirement can limit your ability to trade on the XRPL.
 See [Going Below the Reserve Requirement](reserves.html#going-below-the-reserve-requirement).

-If you create a new account, mint an NFT, and create an `NFTokenSellOffer` on the XRP Ledger, that requires a minimum reserve of 14 XRP.
+If you create a new account, mint an NFT, and create an <span class="code-snippet">NFTokenSellOffer</span> on the XRP Ledger, that requires a minimum reserve of 14 XRP.

 | Reserve Type        | Amount  |
 |:--------------------|--------:|